Our Team

 Taylor Lapoint

-Peer Support Committee Chairman
+Peer Support Lead

 Taylor Lapoint is a seasoned law enforcement and security professional with extensive experience in corrections, rural policing, SWAT operations, and executive protection.
 He began his career with the Nevada Department of Corrections before serving as a deputy sheriff in Esmeralda County, where he honed his skills in remote law enforcement.
 Now a SWAT operator and police officer with the Riverside Police Department, he specializes in tactical operations, crisis response, and high-risk incidents.

 A lifelong martial artist, Taylor trains in Brazilian Jiu-Jitsu to sharpen both his physical capabilities and mental resilience.
 His dedication to first responder wellness extends beyond the job, as he plays a key role in his department’s wellness team.
 He also finds balance and recovery through daily care of his family’s horses, witnessing firsthand the therapeutic power of working with animals.
-Whether on duty or in training, Taylor is committed to safety, resilience, and supporting those on the front lines.
+Whether on duty or in training, Taylor is committed to safety, resilience, and supporting those on the front lines

 Zoë Dalton

-Community Liaison, Marketing Lead & Equine Support
+Marketing Lead & Equine Support

-Zoë Dalton is a healthcare recruiter based in Vernon, NJ, and founder of 30 Point 28, LLC.
+Zoë Dalton is a healthcare recruiter and HR professional based in Vernon, NJ, and founder of 30 Point 28, LLC.
 She holds a B.S. in Rehabilitation Services with a concentration in Deaf Education and Speech Pathology, and a minor in Psychology.
 A former First Responder and dedicated mental health advocate, Zoë is passionate about supporting First Responders, Military Veterans and their Families, and Trauma Survivors.

 In 2024, she discovered equine-assisted therapy and is pursuing EAGALA certification to further her commitment to accessible alternative healing.